CSFC 2025 Priority Bill List

 Summary:

-The bill expands the conduct that can constitute the crime of obstructing governmental operations to include the repeated calling of 911 dispatch centers without justifiable cause.
+The act expands the conduct that can constitute the crime of obstructing governmental operations to include the repeated calling of or contact with 911 dispatch centers or specified public safety entities without justifiable cause.

 Status: 1/21/2025 Introduced In Senate - Assigned to Judiciary